martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 The payload of a `CERTIFICATE` frame contains elements of a certificate chain, terminating in an end certificate.
-Multiple `CERTIFICATE` frames MAY be sent with the same Request-ID and Cert-ID, to accomodate certificate chains which are too large to fit in a single HTTP/2 frame (see [RFC7540] section 4.2).
+Multiple `CERTIFICATE` frames MAY be sent with the same Request-ID, to accomodate certificate chains which are too large to fit in a single HTTP/2 frame (see [RFC7540] section 4.2).